10 Avoidable Mistakes Forex Day Traders Make

 The long-term fundamental outlook is irrelevant when you are day trading.
 Your only goal is to implement your strategy, no matter which direction it tells you to trade.
 Bad investments can go up temporarily, and good investments can go down in the short-term.

-Fundamentals have absolutely nothing to do with short-term price movements, so don't even look at fundamental analysis while day trading.
+Fundamentals have absolutely nothing to do with short-term price movements—using fundamental analysis causes you to focus on the wrong concepts and form biases.
 Any long-term biases can only cause you to deviate from your trading plan.
-Your trading plan and the strategies it contains give you an edge in the market and prevent you from gambling.
+Your trading plan and the strategies it contains are your guide in the market and prevent you from taking unnecessary risks, or gambling.

-If you don't have a trading plan, you are gambling.
-Create a trading plan and test it for profitability in a demo account before trying it with real money.
+If you don't have a trading plan, you are taking unnecessary gambles.
+Create a trading plan and test it for profitability in a demo account or simulator before trying it with real money.

 If these tips seem similar to warnings about gambling, it is because they are.
 Day trading, or stock trading in general, can cause people to win and lose a fortune in a day—recent studies and theories behind compulsive trading addiction are gaining strength (for valid reasons), and you should be on the lookout for the signs.

 Planning and executing anything takes patience, skill, and discipline.
 As you get deeper into day trading, you should step back and adjust your plan as time goes on.
 As your financial and personal situations change, you'll find it beneficial to implement different strategies at different times.
 However, these 10 precautionary measures should guide you through your evolving skills and plans.